What is Alpha?

 Alpha begins with a meal, includes a 20-30 minute film, and time to share questions and discussion about the film or life in general.
 Everyone is invited to share, but you can choose to remain quiet as well.
 There is no charge for the Alpha program, but you are welcome to leave a donation to cover the cost of the dinner (evening Alpha) or morning tea (morning Alpha).

-Alpha will be held in Saint Paul’s Hall (Term 1).
+Alpha will be held in Saint Paul’s Meeting Room (Term 2).

 If you would like to hold Alpha in your home, please contact fr Richard for more info.